Sheryl Sandberg: Philanthropy

 In November 2016, Sandberg renamed her Lean In Foundation to the Sheryl Sandberg & Dave Goldberg Family Foundation, after herself and her late husband.
 This new foundation serves as an umbrella for LeanIn.Org and a new organization around her book Option B. Sandberg also transferred roughly $100,000,000 in Facebook stock to fund the foundation and other charitable endeavors.

 In October 2024, Sandberg donated $5 million through her charitable foundation to Marshall University for its 'Marshall For All' program.

-Allegations

-Former Facebook executive Sarah Wynn-Williams's 2025 memoir Careless People: A Cautionary Tale of Power, Greed, and Lost Idealism alleges that on at least two occasions, Sandberg requested that young female staffers, including Wynn-Williams, "come to bed" with her.
-These requests were allegedly made by Sandberg while traveling on Facebook's private jet, where she had a private bedroom.